nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/routing-traffic-to-your-app.md

 ## Test the configuration

-To test the configuration, we will send a request to the public IP and port of NGINX Gateway Fabric that you saved in the [prerequisites](#prerequisites) section and verify that the response comes from one of the **coffee** pods.
+To test the configuration, we will send a request to the public IP and port of NGINX Gateway Fabric that you saved in the [Before you begin](#before-you-begin) section and verify that the response comes from one of the **coffee** pods.

 {{< note >}}Your clients should be able to resolve the domain name "cafe.example.com" to the public IP of the NGINX Gateway Fabric.
 In this guide we will simulate that using curl's `--resolve` option. {{< /note >}}